artgolwebdev/break-dance/README.md

 npm run build
 ```

-The production build will be in the `build` directory.
+The production build will be in the `dist` directory.

 ## 🛠️ Tech Stack